Jakobeha/personal-site/site/pages/experience.md

 - Added a configurable assertion that a function won't modify variables outside of its lexical scope.
 In the R REPL, if a variable gets modified during execution of said function, the interpreter will signal an error and abort the current command.
 - Attempt using Software Transactional Memory to speculatively "force" pure lazy values: if the value triggers a side-effect during evaluation, the side effect will not occur and state will be reverted to before.
 If the transaction succeeds, we know that the value does not trigger side-effects, which greatly helps analysis.

-We published one paper, **[R Melts Brains](https://arxiv.org/abs/1907.05118)** (SPLASH 2019).
+We published one paper, **[R Melts Brains](https://arxiv.org/abs/1907.05118)** (DLS/SPLASH 2019).
 It describes the challenges of implementing a JIT compiler with static analysis in R, mainly because of laziness and first-class environments.

 ## NextDroid Internship